pkb/obsidian-extensions-list/plugins/obsidian-bible-reference.md

 1. Open a note in Obsidian.md application
 2. In a note, for example type `--John1:1`
 3. Select the suggestion

+You can also get a "verse of the day" by typing `--vod`.

 > Read more about [How to use](https://github.com/tim-hub/obsidian-bible-reference/blob/master/docs/howto.md)